Tissue - a group or mass of similar cells working together to perform certain common functions

 lining of digestive tract and uterus

-- contains scatter goblet cells functioning in the secretion of mucus
+- contains scattered goblet cells functioning in the secretion of mucus

 - some columnar cells (involved in absorption) have tiny finger-like processes called microvilli (increases surface area)

 D. STRATIFIED SQUAMOUS - muli-layered, squamous cells.
 Thicker tisse.

 Functions in protection.
 Found lining body cavities like the mouth and outer layer of skin

-E. PSEUDOSTRATIFIED COLUMNAR - appear "stratified" but really a single layer with nuclei at various levels giving the appearance of layered cells.
+E. PSEUDOSTRATIFIED COLUMNAR - appear "stratified" but really a single layer with nuclei at various levels giving the appearance of layers.
 Usually ciliated (tiny, hair-like projections for sweeping materials along a surface).
 Contains goblet cells.

 - Function: secretion and cilia-aided movement